Gavin Peers

-Gavin Peers (born 10 November 1985) is an Irish football coach and former player.
+Gavin Peers (born 10 November 1985) is an Irish football coach and former player who is the current manager of FAI National League side Home Farm.

 Career

 Peers started his footballing career at Blackburn Rovers, and later moved to Mansfield Town, where he made 30 total appearances.
 He was signed for Sligo Rovers by Sean Connor following the club's promotion to the Premier Division and played regularly at right-back that year.
 The following year following the departure of centre-backs Michael McNamara and Liam Burns Peers moved into the centre of defence.
 Injuries forced him to miss much of the 2009 League of Ireland season and his presence was badly missed.
 He did recover in time to take his place in the team for the 2009 FAI Cup Final, but it would end in disappointment with Sporting Fingal winning 2-1.

 The following year was much better with Peers playing consistently and Sligo having a fantastic season that saw him play in both the FAI Cup and League of Ireland Cup finals.
 He played a major role in the 2010 FAI Cup victory by scoring the winning goal in the 1-0 semi-final win over Bohemians at Dalymount Park.
 Following the departure of Conor O'Grady at the end of the 2010 season Peers became the club's longest serving player.

 Sligo Rovers repeated the FAI Cup success in 2011 this time beating Shelbourne in the final.
 Peers had one of his most consistent seasons making a career-best 46 appearances over the season.
 The next season brought even more success as Sligo won the league title with the centre-back pairing of Peers and Jason McGuinness a major part of the success.

 He scored against FC Spartak Trnava in the 2012–13 UEFA Europa League.

 2013 brought FAI Cup glory again but this time the final would be a bittersweet occasion for Peers as he suffered a cruciate knee ligament injury.
 Despite this he signed a new two-year contract at the end of the season which kept him at the club for 10 seasons.
 He has made the 5th most appearances in the history of the club.